bile0026/minecraft_bedrock_deploy/README.md

 # Current caveats
 * Does not handle opening firewall on system if required
 * Assumes SELINUX is disabled on systems that support it.
 Seems to work with SELINUX set to "enforcing", but needs more testing.
+* jinja templates for permissions.json and whitelist.json need some work on formatting.
+Might need to remove the final comma from the list of objects.

 # How to use this playbook